thinhnguyen2704/car-rental-system/README.md

   Display the cars for users to select.

 ### Check availability
   When the customer clicks the "Add to cart" button, the system will check the availability of that car.
-If it's available, add the car to the reservation shopping cart and prompt success
+If it's available, add the car to the reservation shopping cart and prompt success.

   <img width="301" alt="image" src="https://user-images.githubusercontent.com/20553722/215366897-9bfb0a6c-b078-4d04-bb2c-e79868f9eed0.png">

   Otherwise, alert the customer that "Sorry, the car is not available.
 Please try the other cars."

   <img width="298" alt="image" src="https://user-images.githubusercontent.com/20553722/215366979-26e8ea7e-a262-40ad-9a23-dd6f109e9447.png">

 ### View reservation shopping cart